 The last Catholic Bishop was Ivar Munk .
 On his large gravestone in the Cathedral you can see him depicted with rings on all his fingers.
 He was a very prosperous man and seemed to have spent most of his time keeping track of the reserves of the church as well as his own assets.
 After being appointed as bishop it took a number of years – thirteen years actually – before he held a service.

 Following the protestant Reformation in 1536 the catholic bishop was deposed and the king seized the property of the church.
 Implementing the reformation was a slow process in Ribe.
 The town had twelve churches and four convents, all providing a significant source of income for the town.
 Eventually, however, the figures of the saints and the catholic altars disappeared and the services started being held in the Danish language.
 A service could last as long as three to five hours.
 For that reason it was common to buy a seat in the church.
 Those who had the means set up gravestones and memorials for themselves.
-One of the finest memorials is in memory of Admiral and Vassal Albert Skeel (died 1639) - and his wife.
+One of the finest memorials is in memory of Admiral and Vassal Albert Skeel (died 1639) – and his wife (photo at the bottom of the page).
 For others epitaphs were hung.
 One such richly decorated example is from 1650, made for Mette Christensdatter and her first and second husband.
 Both these husbands were officials at Riberhus.